MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 # use this command to transform this column into numeric
 chr_pos$position <- as.numeric(as.character(chr_pos$position))

-# we expect that it will be useful for subsequent analysis to have a file with snp id and position, so let's save this data frame as a text file in our folder 02_data/
+# we expect that it will be useful for subsequent analysis to have a file with snp id and position, so let's save this data frame as a text file in our directory 02_data/
 write.table(chr_pos, "02_data/SNP_pos.txt", sep = "\t", quote = FALSE, row.names = FALSE)

 # extract and format the genotype matrix